Founder of The Center Pole

 Center Pole’s Food Distribution Center

-By selflessly using her piece of inherited land to positively impact the lives of others, Peggy epitomizes an altruistic, giving persona.
-Peggy utilizes her piece of inherited land not for herself, but for those in need.
+By selflessly using her piece of inherited land to positively impact the lives of others, Peggy epitomizes an altruistic, giving persona—utilizing the land not for herself, but for those in need.
 She states that sharing and giving what you have, “is an indigenous way that works,” it always comes back to you.
 “It is like trusting your universe and the Creator completely.”

 As such, just last week, a man stopped by the Center Pole and handed Peggy an envelope with $4,000 in cash to help her continue with her work.
 The man appeared “just out of the blue” she told me.
 The man had been researching Peggy and the organization and felt inspired to contribute toward furthering the Center Pole’s mission.
 Peggy provides the Universe with her energy and resources, and the Universe and people around her return to her with the same.
 In addition to moments like this, Peggy says she focuses on “the happiness and positive change in [her] community,” which motivates her to continue her impactful work every day.